A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Summary and discussion

 \section{Summary and discussion}

 In this article, we have considered the problem of estimating the intensity function of a covariate-driven point process from i.i.d.~observations.
 We have devised novel multi-bandwidth Gaussian process methods, and shown that these achieve optimal adaptive posterior contraction rates towards (possibly) anisotropic ground truths (cf.~Theorem \ref{Theo:GPRates}).
 For implementation, we have constructed a Metropolis-within-Gibbs MCMC algorithm (cf.~Section \ref{Subsec:Algorithm}), relying on numerical likelihood evaluations and a dimension-robust sampling scheme.
-Our methods have been empirically assessed through numerical simulations (cf.~Section \ref{Sec:Simulations}).
-Lastly, we have developed an application to a Canadian wildfire dataset (cf.~Section \ref{Sec:RealData}), where we have achieved an effective combination of the information across the observation period, while also managing to capture year-specific trends.
+Our methods have been empirically assessed through numerical simulations (cf.~Section \ref{Sec:Simulations}), and applied to the analysis of a Canadian wildfire dataset (cf.~Section \ref{Sec:RealData}).
 Overall, our investigation highlights the usefulness of the proposed strategy, which offers optimal reconstruction guarantees, a feasible implementation, and good practical performances.